Free Shredding Event in South Portland Saturday May 20th

 Saturday, May 20, 2017 8 a.m. to 12 p.m.

-Saco & Biddeford Savings to host annual free shredding event for the community

-SOUTH PORTLAND, ME– Maine’s Oldest Bank, Saco & Biddeford Savings (SBSI), will host a free shredding event at its branch in South Portland on Saturday, May 20th from 8:00 a.m. to noon.
+SOUTH PORTLAND, Maine – Maine’s Oldest Bank, Saco & Biddeford Savings Institution (SBSI), will host a free shredding event at its branch in South Portland on Saturday, May 20th from 8:00 a.m. to noon.
 The event is free and open to the public.

 Community members and businesses are encouraged to join the fight against identity theft by bringing up to two boxes of documents (cancelled checks, old bills and invoices, medical records, etc.) for safe and confidential shredding.
 Shredding will be provided by Without A Trace.